aucloud/aucloud.github.io/docs/Platform_Services/Kubernetes/faq.md

 A free public IP is defined by an IP with no existing NAT rule applied to it, or virtual service bound to it.

+### Can AUCloud's Kubernetes Service support Windows containers?
+AUCloud's Kubernetes service uses Ubuntu 20.04 as the operating system for all nodes.
+While Windows containers are [possible in Kubernetes](https://kubernetes.io/docs/concepts/windows/intro/), it requires worker nodes running [Windows Server](https://learn.microsoft.com/en-us/virtualization/windowscontainers/about/) which is not supported by AUCloud's service.